Asthma in children and adolescents

 hyperreactiveresponse (also called hyperresponsiveness)

-These actions in the airway cause coughing, wheezing, and shortness of breath (dyspnea), the classic symptoms of asthma.
+These actions in the airways cause coughing, wheezing, and shortness of breath (dyspnea), the classic symptoms of asthma.

-Bronchospasms can result from many different health conditions (allergies, bronchitis, chronic obstructive pulmonary disorder) but asthma is the most common cause.
+Bronchospasms can result from many different health conditions (allergies, bronchitis, and chronic obstructive pulmonary disease) but asthma is the most common cause.

 withoutasthma breathe in and out deeply, their airways relax and open in order to rid the lungs of the irritant.

 - When people with asthma try to take those same deep breaths, their airways do not relax and narrow, causing hyperinflation of the lungs with unexpelled air.
 As asthma worsens, less air is able to get to the alveoli and the airways narrow further, causing the patients to pant for breath.
 Smooth muscles in the airways of people with asthma may have a defect, perhaps a deficiency in a critical chemical that prevents the muscles from relaxing.
 And, during an asthma attack the airways narrow, making breathing difficult.

 inflammatoryresponse, which generally contributes to asthma in the following way:

 - The immune system responds to allergens or other environmental triggers by delivering white blood cells and other immune factors to the airways.

-- These inflammatory factors cause the airways to swell, fill with fluid, and produce a thick sticky mucus.
+- These inflammatory factors cause the airways to swell, fill with fluid, and produce thick, sticky mucus.